okada-lab/exhbma/docs/source/linear_regression.rst

 For constructing an estimator model, prior distribution parameters for :math:`\sigma_{noise}` and :math:`\sigma_{coef}` need to be specified.
-You need to specify discrete points for the gamma distribution and these points are used for numerical integration (marginalization over :math:`\sigma_{noise}` and :math:`\sigma_{coef}`).
+You need to specify discrete points for the x-inverse distribution and these points are used for numerical integration (marginalization over :math:`\sigma_{noise}` and :math:`\sigma_{coef}`).